-An incredibly fast and easy side dish, these Balsamic Spinach and Mushrooms are a new favorite in our house that’s packed full of flavor and nutrition!
+It's an incredibly fast and easy side dish that's also super healthy!
+These Balsamic Spinach and Mushrooms are a new favorite in our house that can be made in under 20 minutes!

 Oh heeeyy.
 Thank GOD January is over, amIright?
 How are those New Year Resolutions holding up?
 Getting bored?
 Bland?
 Blah?
 Then here's a new side dish that'll switch it up for you: Balsamic Spinach and Mushrooms!

 - Fresh baby spinach

 - Fresh mushrooms (any kind you have!)

 - Salt and pepper

 We eat a lot of fresh spinach in this house.